Curriculum Detail

 • Dance: Foundations

 What does it take to be a dancer?
 This course is designed to provide students with the basic techniques needed to express themselves through the art of movement.
 Students explore a variety of dance styles, the use of body conditioning, the understanding of the body in motion, and are introduced to techniques and concepts of dance.
 Students of any level, beginner through advanced, are welcome.
-This course fulfills either the arts requirement or physical education requirement for graduation.
+Foundations of Dance students perform with the Dancer's Studio and Advanced Projects ensemble.

 This class is designed for students who want to build a foundation of fitness and learn the habits of a healthy lifestyle.
 Students begin the class with a self-assessment and are introduced to foundational movements, basic lifts, lifting progressions, and nutritional concepts.
 Basic technique is taught; movements and lifts are built upon to show progressions and variations.
 Throughout the course, students learn to follow a workout, track workouts/progress, and write personal reflections.
 At the end of each phase of the strength program, students reflect on their progress, assess technique, reassess their goals, and identify habits that helped and hindered them.
-This class may be taken more than once; students taking it a second time must have a B or higher in the preceding course or permission of the teacher.
+This is a repeatable course; students taking it a second time must have a B or higher in the preceding course or permission of the teacher.
+Students who repeat the class have the opportunity to design more advanced and personalized programs.

 • Wellness